hannahthehowell/ShinyHunter/README.md

 * In the case of getting this error "Image Couldn't be retrieved" there was an issue with getting the image

 ### imageProcessing.py
+This module contains several functions that are used to check images in the form of either screenshots from the emulator, testing screenshots or the sprite images.
+Some of these functions include identifying the enemy's Pokémon or identifying the Pokémon that just hatched.
+Other functions include checking to see which direction the man is facing by the river (which tells indicates if there is an egg ready to be picked up or not) or checking if the player is in the right location by the Lakeside.
+More functions included are checking if the Pokémon is shiny and removing the background's color from hatched eggs' screenshots to make them easier to compare.

 ### ShinyHuntLib.py